-If you are at the coast and experience any of the following, move immediately to the nearest high ground, or as far inland as you
+If you are at the coast and experience any of the following, move immediately to the nearest high ground, or as far inland as you can:

-- Feel a strong earthquake that makes it hard to • stand up, or a weak rolling earthquake that lasts a minute or more;

-- See a sudden rise or fall in sea level; or

-- Hear loud and unusual noises from the sea
+- Feel a strong earthquake that makes it hard to stand up, or a weak rolling earthquake that lasts a minute or more; - See a sudden rise or fall in sea level; or Hear loud and unusual noises from the sea.

 Be Safe!
-Know your tsunami evacuation zones See the map on page 13
+Know your tsunami evacuation zones

+See the maps on page 10